UNHSAILLab/Adversary-Engagement-Ontology/README.md

 ## Scope ##
 The Adversary Engagement (AE) ontology focuses on the subject matter pertaining to engaging with adversaries.
-Drawing upon concepts from the Unified Cyber Ontology (UCO), MIRE ATTACK, and MITRE ENGAGE, the AEO selectively incorporates relevant ideas and categories.
+Drawing upon concepts from the Unified Cyber Ontology (UCO), MIRE ATT&CK, and MITRE ENGAGE, the AEO selectively incorporates relevant ideas and categories.
 Additionally, there exist several concepts that overlap with the Cyber Threat Intelligence (CTI) ontology and other domains within cybersecurity.
 The AEO strives to encompass only those concepts that are directly related to adversary engagement and does not aim to be all-inclusive.

 ## Approach ##